 Inside the visitor center, students can pick up lasting reminders of their visit at the site's bookstore.
 Sales items include books, postcards, maps and posters.
 There are also several historically reproduced souvenirs such as jaw harps, Civil War kepis, and hardtack.

 The orientation program gives a good overview of the site's history.
-The program lasts 23 minutes.
-Groups of 10 or less may watch the program in the auditorium in the museum.
-Larger groups may request to view the program in a larger room on the second floor of the visitor center.
-Arrangements should be made in advance for the larger room.
+The program lasts 23 minutes and is played in the large auditorium on the second floor of the infantry barracks museum

 Exhibits-Indoor and Outdoor